Query API

 HTTP Response

-- The HTTP response code.
+- HTTP response code

 The following example shows the structure of the returned JSON (placeholder highlighted):